 Individual phenotypic characteristics

-To test for inter-individual variation in body condition, we first calculated the Scale Mass Index (SMI) following the formula of Peig & Green (2009): SMI = Mi [L0/Li]b where Mi and Li are the body mass and size measurements of individual i, b is the slope of the standardised major axis (SMA) regression of log-transformed M on log-transformed L and L0 is the arithmetic mean of L for the study population.
+To identify traits shaping inter-individual variation in body condition, we first calculated the Scale Mass Index (SMI) following the formula of Peig & Green (2009): SMI = Mi [L0/Li]b where Mi and Li are the body mass and size measurements of individual i, b is the slope of the standardised major axis (SMA) regression of log-transformed M on log-transformed L and L0 is the arithmetic mean of L for the study population.
 We then computed a linear mixed model with SMI as a dependent variable and hatching rank, sex, nestling number, nestling age, cohort, the proportion of meadows and orchards, the interaction between hatching rank and sex, and the interaction between hatching rank and the proportion of meadows and orchards as fixed effects.
+Hatching rank, sex and cohort are categorical covariates.
 From this global model, we fitted every possible model and then selected a set of top models (AICc threshold of 2).
 Then, if the null model was not the best model, we averaged the models from these top models set (conditional average, package MuMIn, version 1.47.5).

 Inter-individual variation in Relative Telomere Length